The Yakuza: Contemporaneous reviews

+Retrospective analysis

 Quentin Tarantino is an admirer of the film saying "for the last time as a lead, Mitchum was vibrantly alive...
-Takakura Ken’s powerhouse performance, at the height of his fame, in this Hollywood Yakuza flick, seems even more of a triumph... the film’s final coda, “The Finger cutting scene,” is, for me, one of the great endings of any movie of its era.
-And arguably Mitchum’s single greatest acting moment on film (as long as some fuckwad in the cinema doesn’t laugh during it)."
+Takakura Ken's powerhouse performance, at the height of his fame, in this Hollywood Yakuza flick, seems even more of a triumph... the film's final coda, "The Finger cutting scene," is, for me, one of the great endings of any movie of its era.
+And arguably Mitchum's single greatest acting moment on film (as long as some fuckwad in the cinema doesn't laugh during it)."

+On Rotten Tomatoes the film holds an approval rating of 50% based on 54 reviews with the consensus: "The Yakuza offers some rather stylish violence and an engrossing sense of place, but it's fatally cut down by convoluted plotting and Sydney Pollack's tepid direction."